galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 >
 {: .hands_on}

 The last tool that we can use Parameter Iterator for is **Scanpy FindCluster** {% icon tool %}.
-We will iterate over the resolution values and in this case, those values can be floats, so you can use either ‘List of all parameter values to be iterated’ or ‘Step increase values to be iterated’.
+We will iterate over the resolution values.
+In this case, those values can be floats, so you can use either ‘List of all parameter values to be iterated’ or ‘Step increase values to be iterated’.
 Keep in mind that when it comes to the resolution, a high value means more and smaller clusters.

 > <hands-on-title> Set your values in Parameter Iterator </hands-on-title>
 >